Welcome to learning the steps of the research process.

 - We recommend checking in with your Personal Librarian at the start of every project, even if you think you have it under control yourself.

 - Personal Librarians are assigned based on a student's FYS section.
 If you were not required to take FYS and you are an undergraduate student, it is based on your last name.
-A-I is with Kelly Spiese, J-Q is with James D'Annibale, and R-Z is with Shanna Hollich.
+A-I is with Kelly Spiese, and J-Z is with Shanna Hollich.

 - If you are a graduate student, your Personal Librarian is assigned by program.
-James D'Annibale is paired with Accounting and Education.
 Kelly Spiese covers Nursing/Healthcare.
-Shanna Hollich covers Humanities and Fine Arts.
+Shanna Hollich is paired with Accounting, Education, Humanities, and Fine Arts.

-- Contact James D’Annibale with questions about this program.
+- Contact Shanna Hollich with questions about this program.

 Before you begin working on a research assignment and choosing a topic, it is important that you understand your assignment.
 Knowing the assignment requirements will help you work out a successful research plan.
 Make sure that you know: